EU AI Act for HR Tech Companies: What You Need to Know

 Why HR Tech Is in the EU AI Act's Crosshairs

-If your company builds or deploys AI for hiring, employee monitoring, or workforce analytics, the EU AI Act has placed you squarely in the high-risk category.
-This is not a theoretical future concern.
-The obligations for high-risk AI systems take full effect on August 2, 2026, and the compliance burden for HR technology is among the heaviest in the entire regulation.
+Build or deploy AI for hiring, employee monitoring, or workforce analytics, and the EU AI Act has already sorted you into the high-risk category.
+There is nothing speculative about this.
+The obligations for high-risk AI systems take full effect on August 2, 2026, and what HR technology has to carry is among the heaviest load in the whole regulation.

-The European Commission chose to classify employment-related AI as high risk for a reason.
-Automated recruitment decisions, CV screening algorithms, and workforce analytics tools directly affect people's livelihoods.
-When an AI system decides who gets an interview, who gets promoted, or who gets flagged for performance review, the potential for harm is significant, and regulators are determined to manage that risk.
+We think the European Commission classified employment AI as high risk for an obvious reason.
+Recruitment decisions, CV screening, workforce analytics: these tools touch people's livelihoods directly.
+When a system decides who gets an interview, who gets promoted, or who gets flagged for a performance review, the room for harm is real, and regulators mean to keep it in check.

-This guide walks HR tech providers and deployers through every obligation that applies, with specific references to the regulation and practical steps for achieving compliance before the deadline.
+So this guide walks HR tech providers and deployers through every obligation that lands on you, with the exact regulation references and practical steps to get compliant before the deadline.

 Annex III, Point 4: The Classification That Changes Everything

-The EU AI Act's risk classification framework is the foundation of every obligation.
-For HR tech, the critical reference is Annex III, point 4, which explicitly lists the following use cases as high-risk AI systems:
+Every obligation in this guide grows out of one thing: the risk classification framework.
+For HR tech, the reference that matters is Annex III, point 4, which names the following use cases as high-risk AI systems outright:

 - AI systems used for recruitment or selection of natural persons, including placing targeted job advertisements, screening or filtering applications, and evaluating candidates in the course of interviews or tests